Business Startup CostsUpdated March 2026

 LowNational avg: $480,000High

 The College Station metro tells a specific economic story.
 Big houses, bigger trucks, and a cost of living that leaves room for weekend road trips and backyard cookouts.
 On the housing front, this is one of America's more affordable housing markets, where homeownership is within reach for most working families.
-For start a bar, the practical upshot is a more relaxed labor market where service providers compete on price as much as reputation.
+For start a bar, the practical upshot is a more relaxed labor market where businesses compete on price as much as reputation.
 That local reality is more useful than any national statistic.

 What Matters Most